cksystemsteaching/selfie/manuscript/encoding.md

 In the first case, the MSBs of the two numbers are zero, since both represent positive numbers, and the MSB of the result is one.
 The second case is the exact opposite.
 How can we detect this?
 Easy.
 There is an overflow either if there is a carry *into* the MSB of the result but not *out* into the carry bit (wrapping two positive numbers into a negative number), or else if there is no carry *into* the MSB but *out* into the carry bit (wrapping two negative numbers into a positive number).
 Most processors feature an *overflow bit* or *overflow flag* that is set accordingly, that is, by a so-called *exclusive or* between the carry into and out of the MSB.
 An exclusive or of two bits is true if and only if the bits are different.
 Note, however, that just like the carry bit has no meaning when adding signed integers, the overflow bit has no meaning when adding unsigned integers.

-T> There are many other ways to do elementary arithmetics on computers including the handling of overflows!
+T> There are many other ways to do integer arithmetics on computers including the handling of overflows!
 What you have seen here is just the arguably most prevalent choice.
 T>
 T> Most important for you is to be aware of the issue and know what your choice of system actually does when it comes to numbers.